NDB-91/Search-Engine/readme.md

 ### Detail
 After this project is finished, the program might operate as follows:
 1. You log in or register an account to access the application.
-2. You enter a word or phrase to search for academic information.
+2. You enter a word to search for academic information.
 3. This search will be saved in the records management system.
 4. The search algorithm processes the query and retrieves relevant results.
 5. The Command Line Interface (CLI) displays a list of results.
 6. You have the following options:
-    - View or download one of the results.
     - Continue searching with a new query.
-    - Exit the program.
+    - Exit search.

 ### Software Architecture